 Redwood Creek the most peaceful, secluded place to camp in Redwood National and State Parks.
 You can camp anywhere you want — just pick any spot on the miles of wide gravel banks, as long as it’s not near the Tall Trees Grove, and enjoy the burbling of the creek and the views of tall old-growth redwoods carpeting the surrounding hills.

-The banks are kind of rocky and lumpy, but there are patches of sand (usually marked by fire rings that other campers have made) that make good campsites.
+The banks are kind of rocky and lumpy, but there are patches of sand (sometimes marked by fire rings that other campers have made) that make good campsites.
 Sandy areas are often found at the edge of the woods in the shade of overhanging trees; these areas can be ideal if they aren’t too damp.

 The drawback of camping here is that there aren’t any facilities; there are no bear boxes to store your food in (you’re supposed to bring your own bear-proof container or suspend food and trash from a tree), no toilets, and no treated water.